p-a/kickass-plugin/README.md

 If an include filed is modified, a full build is triggered.
 If an ordinary source file is modified, only this file is compiled.
 However, this usually means a full compile anyway.

-### Run cool demo
+### Run or debug cool demo
-In the resulting build-dir you will find your compiled file.
-Right-click and choose 'Run prg in VICE'.
-This will launch X64 with the arguments specified in the preferences.
+CTRL-F11 (CMD-F11) runs the compiled binary in VICE.
+Shift-CTRL-F11 starts VICE with breakpoints attached (debug-mode)

 ### Debugging with breakpoints
 Labels named `breakpoint` or `breakpoint[1..9]` will trigger a break in VICE if launched as Debug.